Joined Stern 2009

 New York, NY 10012

-Kim Schoenholtz is Professor of Management Practice in the Economics Department and teaches courses on money and banking and on macroeconomics.
+Kim Schoenholtz is the Henry Kaufman Professor of the History of Financial Institutions and Markets in the Economics Department and teaches courses on money and banking and on macroeconomics.
 He also directs the Stern Center for Global Economy and Business.
 Previously, Schoenholtz served as Citigroup's global chief economist from 1997 until 2005.

 Schoenholtz started his career as a market economist at Salomon Brothers in 1986, working in its New York, Tokyo and London operations.
 He was named Salomon's chief economist in 1997, and subsequently became chief economist at Salomon Smith Barney and at Citigroup.